Religion in Luxembourg: Judaism

 Luxembourg's Jewish community dates back at least as far as the 13th century, making Judaism the minority religion that has been practised the longest in Luxembourg.
 There were 1,500 Orthodox Jews in Luxembourg in 2022.
 During the Holocaust, 1,945 Jewish Luxembourgers were killed, out of a pre-war population of 3,500.
 Judaism is supported by the state.

-Buddhism

-Buddhism established a presence in Luxembourg in the 1980s, initially through Tibetan Buddhist centres of the Nyingmapa tradition and later Zen Buddhism.
-Today, the country hosts several Buddhist organisations, including the Tibetan Cultural Center of Luxembourg and the Centre de Méditation Zen Soto Luxembourg (CMZL).
-These centres offer activities such as meditation, teachings, and cultural exchange, and represent a small but visible part of Luxembourg's religious diversity.
+Dharmic religions

 Hinduism

 Hinduism in Luxembourg is a minority faith.
 The Hindu Forum Luxembourg (HFL) was created by 21 members of the Hindu community in Luxembourg from India, Nepal, Mauritius, and Sri Lanka.
 It is now planning to build a Hindu temple in Luxembourg.
 The organisation celebrates Hindu festivals such as Krishna Janmashtami, etc.

 Irreligion

 AHA's Atheist Bus Campaign, spring 2011:

 "Not religious?
 Stand up for it!"

 In the 2000s, surveys showed an increasing share of the population no longer feels connected to Catholicism.
 In 2002, 94% was still formally Catholic, but in 2008, 25% of the Luxembourgers said they did not belong to any religion.
 By 2022, over 30% of the populations said they were agnostic, atheist or had no religious belief.

 A lot of people were increasingly estranged by the Church's belief system, and yet were still members of it, solidifying the current situation.
 This caused both the association Liberté de conscience ("Freedom of Conscience") and the Internet portal sokrates.lu to launch the website Fraiheet.lu ("Freedom.lu") in 2009, to inform citizens about the options for religious disaffiliation.

 This secularisation, combined with the struggle to separate church and state, eventually led to the foundation of the Allianz vun Humanisten, Atheisten an Agnostiker in the spring of 2010.
 It intended to unite the hitherto scattered organised activities by humanist, atheist, agnostic, skeptical and secularist thinking people into one force.
 The foundation was also explicitly welcomed by, amongst others, politicians from several parties.